markaylett/developer/docs/articles/limitorderbooks/README.md

 ## Order Matching

 In a classic LOB, Matching happens by price/time priority.
-This means that orders are matched first by price, and then by order age (time).
-If multiple orders exist at the same price, for example, then the oldest order will be matched first.
+This means that orders are matched first by price, and then by time (order age).
+If multiple orders exist at the same price level, for example, then the oldest order will be matched first.

 Consider the effect of a limit order to "BUY 2@9652" that crosses the spread: